-Delicately floral, this Southern Ethiopian gem boasts fresh lavender and a black tea-like elegance.
+Delicately floral, this Southern Ethiopian gem boasts fresh Honeysuckle and a dense sugar plum sweetness.

 Various Small Producers

 Honeysuckle, Sugar Plum, Dynamic

 Upon their delivery at a washing station (or “wet-mill”), ripe coffee cherries are first funneled into a massive hopper (usually with the help of a rake wielded by a bare-footed mill-worker) that leads them to a channel of water where they can be sorted based on their ability to sink, or float.
 Next, newly sorted cherries exit the floatation channel into a machine (called a “de-pulper”) that effectively strips them of their fruit, exposing a final, gummy layer called “mucilage”.
 In select cases, coffee seeds then enter a “demucilager” that scrubs off said mucilage leaving them ready at last to be dried.

 What often gets left out is that this process, in most cases, happens in the middle of the night.